abdul-abdi/karibu/DEPLOYMENT.md

 - A [Vercel account](https://vercel.com/signup)
 - Node.js 18+ and npm installed locally
-- A Hedera testnet or mainnet account with funds
+- An EVM-compatible testnet or mainnet account with funds (current support via Hedera)

 ## Preparing for Deployment